 J.T.
-Burton was hired by Tennessee head basketball coach Donnie Tyndall in May 2014 as the program's Director of Player Development.
+Burton was hired by Tennessee head basketball coach Donnie Tyndall in May 2014 and is now in his second year as the program's Director of Player Development.
 Their relationship dates to 1996, when Tyndall was a rookie head coach at St. Catharine College and Burton was a point guard on that team.

 Burton is a native of Springfield, Ky.
 Key among his several responsibilities as the Volunteers' Director of Player Development is his role of academic liaison to UT's Thornton Athletics Student Life Center.

-Burton - who boasts more than 15 years of basketball coaching experience - followed in Tyndall's footsteps and spent the last six years as head coach at St. Catharine College.
+Burton - who boasts more than 15 years of basketball coaching experience - followed in Tyndall's footsteps, having spent the previous six years as head coach at St. Catharine College.
 His final season there resulted in a quarterfinal appearance at the 2014 NAIA Division I Men's Basketball Championship, a 20-13 record and a year-end national ranking of No. 18.

 As a head coach, Burton accumulated close to 100 wins and posted three 20-win seasons.